Tenrikyo creation myth: Composition

 The creation narrative first appeared in writing in 1874, when Nakayama Miki composed Part III of the Ofudesaki.
 The narrative was described in more detail in Part VI (verses 29–51) and continued to be explained in fragments in the parts thereafter.

 However, Miki also conveyed the narrative as part of talks she would deliver to her disciples regarding her teachings.
 She had her disciples write down what they remembered of her talks and submit them to her for her approval.
-In the end she never approved any of the manuscripts, so her followers did not regard them as canonical in the same way as the scriptures – namely the Ofudesaki, Mikagura-uta, and Osashizu.
-The manuscripts that have survived are collectively referred to as kōki (こふき).
+In the end, she never approved any of the manuscripts, so her followers did not regard them as canonical in the same way as the scriptures – namely the Ofudesaki, Mikagura-uta, and Osashizu.
+The manuscripts that have survived are collectively referred to as kōki (こふき or 後紀).

 The precise meaning of the term kōki is ambiguous and followers have interpreted the term using various kanji.
 Early followers commonly referred to the manuscripts as "ancient records of the muddy waters" (泥海古記 doroumi kōki), though there were other contemporaneous interpretations such as "later record" (後記), "radiant story" (光輝), and "meritorious record" (功記).
 Nakayama Shōzen, the second Shinbashira, has suggested "oral record" (口記), contrasting with the Ofudesaki which he considered to be a "literal record."
 The official English translations of the Ofudesaki and The Life of Oyasama render the term as "divine record."

+The Doroumi Kōki (泥海古記) is not widely circulated today, although a reprint was published in 2016.
+The Doroumi Kōki was also consulted by Ōnishi Aijirō, the founder of the Tenrikyo splinter religion Honmichi.